Georgia College & State University: Student housing

-Georgia College provides housing on campus for students.
-Students have the option to reside either in a suite-style residence hall on Central Campus or in an apartment at The Village on West Campus.
+Georgia College and State University (GSCU) provides comprehensive on-campus housing options.
+Students can choose between traditional suite-style residence halls located on Central Campus or fully equipped, apartment-style living at The Village on West Campus.

 Greek life

-Georgia College has a Greek system with over 21 sororities and fraternities under various councils.
+GCSU has 20 fraternities and sororities.
+They are governed by three leadership councils and have over 2,100 students.

 Student Government Association

 Georgia College's Student Government Association (SGA) serves the campus community by addressing student concerns, promoting understanding within the college community, and administering all matters which are delegated to the student government by the university president.
 The responsibility for the governing of the student body is vested in the students themselves.
 All students are members of the SGA upon their enrollment, and officers and senators are elected on a yearly basis.